IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Referral Button

 A button that opens the referral form for a Response Overview located on the Response Overview form header.
-To have the button appear, the user has to have the permission **Refer Case from Service form** added to their role (this is disabled by default)
+To have the button appear, the user has to have the permission **Refer Case from Service form** added to their role (this is disabled by default).

 # Configuring Programs and Modules